lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 You can change your alias for a given channel at any time using `channel/alias <name>=<new alias>`.
 The `channels` command by itself will give you a rundown on what channels you are on and what aliases talk on them.

-## Connections

-The game can tell you when people have connected, so you don't need to subscribe to channels just to see the connection messages:

-    %% Faraday has connected.

-There's a slightly different message if they connect *in your room*:

-    %% Faraday has connected here.

-If you don't like the game-wide connection messages, you can use the `watch` command to disable them entirely, or show them only for your friends.

 ## Mail

 Like channels, mail attempts to support both Penn and Tiny command syntax.